TODO-name-this/is216-library-manager/backend/API-DOCUMENT.md

 -   **Description:** Update book title information and automatically adjust book copies if totalCopies changed
 -   **Business Logic:**
     -   If `totalCopies` increases: automatically creates new BookCopy entities
-    -   If `totalCopies` decreases: removes excess BookCopy entities (only if not borrowed/reserved)
+    -   If `totalCopies` decreases: removes excess BookCopy entities (only if not borrowed)
     -   Updates inventory counters and reconciles with actual copies
     -   Validates `maxOnlineReservations` <= `totalCopies`
     -   Price updates affect future transactions only